-The SLCC was set up under the Legal Profession and Legal Aid (Scotland) Act 2007 to modernise the legal complaints handling system and to enable complaints against the legal profession to be resolved quickly and effectively.
+The SLCC was set up by the Legal Profession and Legal Aid (Scotland) Act 2007.

 Before then, complaints about lawyers were dealt with by different professional bodies - the Law Society of Scotland and the Faculty of Advocates.